SpindleHorse

-SpindleHorse Toons, commonly referred to as SpindleHorse, is an American independent animation studio founded by Vivienne "VivziePop" Medrano in 2018, based in Burbank, California.
+SpindleHorse, doing business as SpindleHorse Toons, is an American independent animation studio founded by Vivienne "VivziePop" Medrano in 2018, based in Burbank, California.
 It is responsible for the Hellaverse shared universe animated series, whose main series Hazbin Hotel is co-animated with Bento Box Entertainment and co-produced with A24.
-It is the sole animation studio of its spin-off series, Helluva Boss.
+It was the sole animation studio of its spin-off series, Helluva Boss until 2025, when Amazon Prime offered to co-produce Helluva Boss.

-SpindleHorse has also produced several animated shorts, including "Holidaze" and "Bad Luck Jack", all of which are available on Medrano's YouTube channel.
+SpindleHorse has also produced several animated shorts, including Holidaze and the ZooPhobia short Bad Luck Jack, all of which are available on Medrano's YouTube channel.
 Medrano has stated that the company's name comes from a childhood character of hers named Spindle.

 History

 Vivenne Medrano founded the animation studio SpindleHorse, under which the pilot for Hazbin Hotel, the pilot and first two seasons of Helluva Boss, and several animated shorts would be released.
 Medrano serves as the director, lead writer and lead character designer for SpindleHorse.
 In an interview with Cartoon Brew, she said that much of the Hazbin Hotel pilot was funded by money from her Patreon, rather than income from YouTube's algorithm.
 The company Horseless Cowboy assisted Medrano with voice casting during the first season of Helluva Boss, with Richard Steven Horvitz serving as the voice director.
 Cartoon Brew described her as a "paragon of indie success in animation".

 In October 2019, the pilot episode of Hazbin Hotel was released on Medrano's YouTube channel.
 In November 2019, the pilot episode of Helluva Boss was released to her YouTube channel as well.
 On December 25, 2019, a short entitled "Holidaze" was released.
 In July 2020, Medrano released an animated music video for Hazbin Hotel called "Addict", featuring the Silva Hound song of the same name.
 In August 2020, Hazbin Hotel was picked up for a full series by A24.
 Animation Magazine said that A24 was taking a "bold step" by picking up the series.
 In 2023, scholar Ben Mitchell described Medrano's Hazbin Hotel and Helluva Boss as series which were "sensationally popular" and an effective use of Patreon to subsidize the show's art "through monthly tiered payments".
 Hazbin Hotel would go on to be released in January 2024 to critical acclaim.